bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 # B.C.
 Government organizations in GitHub

 Many teams building software for the B.C. government use [GitHub](https://github.com) to host their code.
-Using GitHub you can:
+Using GitHub, users can:

 * Share and control code versions
 * Use tools for team and project management